dikshyantacharya/Chess-With-ReinforcementLearning/README.md

 3. **reinforcement_trainer.ipynb**
    - *Purpose*: Records the entire sequence of board positions from start to end for each game.
    - *Challenge*: High computational demand limited the generation of a substantial training dataset.
+So, the model with reinforcement learning could not be implemented.

 ---